Experience the drama of a bloody 19th century naval battle in the multi-player Trafalgar Origins, making history fun for a hard-to-reach teen audience

 Channel 4 commissioned a season of television and online content entitled Bloody Foreigners, aimed at showing how Britain has been assisted in times of conflict by non British nationals.
-One of the four commissioned TV shows examined the Battle of Trafalgar in which the British fleet included a large number of non-British sailors: from Irish, Scottish and Welsh nationals to ex-slaves from the West Indies and convicts from America.
-The online element of this educational commission focused on developing an engaging and interactive game designed to capture the imaginations of the difficult to reach teen audience.
+One of the four commissioned TV shows examined the Battle of Trafalgar in which the British fleet included a large number of non-British sailors; from Irish, Scottish and Welsh nationals to ex-slaves from the West Indies and convicts from America.
+The online element of this educational commission focused on developing an engaging game designed to capture the imaginations of the difficult-to-reach teen audience.
 It needed to work as standalone content, whilst also relating to the TV show in trailing the drama and increasing awareness.

 Set against a backdrop of British, French and Spanish tensions during the Napoleonic wars, Trafalgar Origins gives you the command of a Royal Navy ship in historical recreations of Napoleonic naval battles.